-Available for residential or general service distributed generation members choosing to significantly self-generate, that is, to provide over 50% of their own power, the member will be served under provisions of a rate schedule that charges the Cooperative's full cost of service for that type of installation.
+Available for residential or general service distributed generation members choosing to significantly self-generate, that is, to provide over 50% of their own power, the member will be served under provisions of a rate schedule that charges the Cooperative's full cost of service for that type of installation, which would be the minimal use rate.
 If said residential or general service distributed generation member provides under 50% of their own power, the member will be serviced under provisions of their original residential or general service rate schedule.
 A residential service is defined as a service to an individual member in a single occupancy residence or apartment for domestic use.